jabural/chatbot_llm/README.md

 - Conversational state management using LangGraph's `StateGraph`.
 - Integration of OpenAI's GPT-4 mini model via the `langchain-openai` package.
 - Ability to perform internet searches using the Tavily search tool.
-- Memory-saving capabilities with LangGraph's `MemorySaver` to manage conversation history.
+- Memory-saving capabilities with SQLite.
 - Conditional routing in the conversation flow based on tool usage.
+- Graphical interface created with gradio.

 ## Prerequisites